 - Please make sure that you always wash all of your produce while we wash many of our products (but not all) and we don't use chemical pesticides, there may be field dirt or other residue.
 And yes, you may even find a bug (or slug!) in your veggies!
 Please wash them! - Blackberries store well in their clamshell in the fridge.
 Don't wash until ready to eat.
 They are very ripe, so enjoy as soon as possible.
 Rinsing the berries in a 3:1 solution of water and vinegar helps remove any bacteria and also extends the shelf life of the berries.
-Here's a link for more info: Storing Berries | Martha Stewart A note about the berries: you might see a tancolored druplet (one of the "balls" that makes up the berry).
+Here's a link for more info: Everything You Need to Know About Washing and Storing Berries | Martha Stewart | A note about the berries: you might see a tancolored druplet (one of the "balls" that makes up the berry).
 The berry is okay it is just a sunburn that causes the discoloration.

-- Fresh Garlic has not been cured.
+- Fresh Onions have not been cured.
 If you want it to remain juicy, it is best kept in a plastic bag in the crisper drawer in a plastic bag to retain humidity.
 If you'd like to save it for later, keep it on a counter or hang it so that it gets good air circulation.
 It will be cured in about 4-6 weeks. - For the fennel, cut off the stalks where they emerge from the bulb, and if you want to use the feathery foliage as an herb, place the dry stalks upright in a glass filled with two inches of water.
 Cover the glass loosely with a plastic bag and store in the refrigerator for few days.
 The foliage can also be dried and used as an herb.
-The unwashed bulb may be kept in a plastic bag in the refrigerator drawer for 2 weeks. - Store Potatoes in a paper bag in a cool dark place - Elephant Garlic Flowers can be kept in water like a flower.
+The unwashed bulb may be kept in a plastic bag in the refrigerator drawer for 2 weeks. - Store Potatoes in a paper bag in a cool dark place - Snacking Cucumbers store well in a plastic bag in the crisper drawer. - Tomatoes should be stored on a counter with the stem end down. - Add-On Item: Summer squashes are surprisingly perishable; avoid washing them until just before using - based on this advice, your squash have not been washed!
+They also can dehydrate quickly.
+Put it in a perforated plastic bag and store in the crisper drawer of your fridge. - Add-On Item: Elephant Garlic Flowers can be kept in water like a flower.
 The little florets are edible use with eggs, potatoes, salads anywhere that you'd like a burst of garlic flavor!
-Don't try the stalk it is like a pencil! - Snacking Cucumbers and Kale store well in a plastic bag in the crisper drawer. - Add-On Item: Summer squashes are surprisingly perishable; avoid washing them until just before using based on this advice, your squash have not been washed!
-They also can dehydrate quickly.
-Put it in a perforated plastic bag and store in the crisper drawer of your fridge.
+Don't try the stalk it is like a pencil!